eeDesignLab/Exploring-the-STM32F446RE-MCU/README.md

 ### Build

  Inside the *target-stm32f446* folder:
- - Execute 'make help' for show all available targets.
+ - Execute `make help` for show all available targets.
- - Execute 'make' for build the project in debug mode.
+ - Execute `make` for build the project in debug mode.
- - Execute 'make REL=0' for build the project in release mode.
+ - Execute `make REL=0` for build the project in release mode.

 ### Flash